orxngc/dots/README.md

 - [ ] Make Vencord fully declarative.
 - [ ] Figure out a way to make Firefox extension *data* declarative.
 I've already made installing extensions declarative.
 - [ ] Update the README screenshots, *again*.
 They're outdated.
 - [ ] Restructure the flake and make it more.. nixy.
 Modularize as much as I can, for example.
+This is, I'd say, 50% done.
+I still have things to do like make my Hyprland config declarative.

 ## Last but not least, credits!
 <details>
 <summary>Thank you!</summary>

-- https://github.com/NotAShelf/nyx/ — teaching me how many different parts of how nix works, and many bits of code such as the xdg configuration
+- https://github.com/NotAShelf/nyx/ — teaching me how many different parts of how nix works, and many tidbits of code
-- https://gitlab.com/Zaney/zaneyos — this flake a few hundred commits ago was a fork of zaneyos; much of his code / file structure still remains here.
+- https://gitlab.com/Zaney/zaneyos — teaching me how many different parts of how nix works, and several tidbits of code
 - https://github.com/Jas-SinghFSU/HyprPanel — The ags configuration that I use.
 - https://github.com/MrVivekRajan/Hypr-Dots — The hyprlock config inspiration.
 - https://github.com/elythh/nixvim — The neovim configuration I use.